 In addition to instruction, general duties include holding office hours, developing syllabi and assignments, writing and grading exams, and grading and commenting on papers.
 Other duties may be assigned by the Chair as necessary.

-Completed master's degree (or equivalent international degree) is required to teach both language and literature/culture courses.
+Completed master's degree (or equivalent international degree).

 Native or near-native fluency in German and English.